gustavgenberg/handy-front-end/README.md

 pointer.path
 // Get the "closest" element (like p) pointer.path[0]
-// Get the "faraway" element (like body, html) pointer.path[.. > 0]
+// Get "faraway" element (like body, html) pointer.path[.. > 0]

 // returns undefined if not known